T2 Corporation – Income Tax Guide – Before you start

-A corporation has to identify itself as a large corporation by answering yes to the question at line 233 on page 2 of the return.
+To identify the corporation as a large corporation, answer yes to the question at line 233 on page 2 of the return.

 A corporation is a large corporation if the total taxable capital employed in Canada at the end of the tax year by it and its related corporations is over $10 million.

 To determine if the total taxable capital employed in Canada of the corporation and its related corporations is greater than $10 million you can use whichever one of the following schedules that applies:

 - Schedule 33, Taxable Capital Employed in Canada – Large Corporations;